Journey to Pascha

 Discussion Starter

-Ask students, “Do you like to have a meal with people you love?”
-(Let them give answers and say a little about their experience of sharing meals.)
+Ask students, “Do you like to have a meal with people you love?
+What is nice about eating with people you like and love? ” (Let them give answers and say a little about their experiences of sharing meals.)

 Continue by saying, “Jesus Christ liked it, too.
 One of the last things He did while He was on earth was to share a special meal with His disciples.
 Here is an icon of that meal.
-(Show the icon.)
+(Show the icon of the Last Supper.)
 Do you see how close everyone is sitting?
 They loved Jesus and He loved them.
 Jesus showed His love in a way that really might surprise you.
 We will read about it, but first I want to ask you something.”

-Pointing out the pitcher or glass of water, ask students, “What can you do with this?”
-(Let students give answers such as: take a drink, clean something, wash your face, etc.) Then have students stand.
-Tell them to sit down if they hear something they would NOT want to do.
+Pointing out the pitcher or glass of water, ask students, “What can you do with water?”
+(Let students give answers such as: take a drink, clean something, water the garden, wash your face, etc.) Then have students stand.
+Tell them you are going to read a list of things, and that they should sit down if they hear something they would NOT want to do with water.
 They can stay standing as long as the things you say are things they would be willing to do.
 Read these items slowly, one by one:

 --take a drink